⚠ Why DNA Privacy Matters More Than Other Data

 🌎 International Company Notice

-According to MyHeritage's official statement, the breach occurred on October 26, 2017 and was discovered when a security researcher found a file on a private server outside of MyHeritage.
+According to that same statement, the file was found on a private server outside of MyHeritage.
 The company stated that "Credit card information is not stored on MyHeritage" and that "family trees and DNA data are stored on segregated systems, separate from those that store the email addresses."
+The figure and these descriptions are quoted from MyHeritage's own statement, linked below.

 📊 Data Collection Scope